LTI specification establishes a way to integrate external learning applications, like Turnitin and ALEKS, with Buzz.

 - Import LTI-link activities from an IMS Common Cartridge file that a tool-provider provides.

-- Create LTI links in a course using the Add activity screen if the LTI 1.3 tool supports Deep Linking and is integrated at the domain.
+- Create LTI links in a course using the Add activity screen if the LTI 1.3 tool supports Deep Linking.

 - How do I integrate my domain with LTI 1.1 and 1.3 tools (like Turnitin) with Buzz?